jupyterhub/mybinder.org-deploy/docs/source/components/ingress.md

 We run on a changing variety of Kubernetes providers, including Google Cloud's Kubernetes Engine and single-node K3S clusters.
-Even though GKE, K3S, and other managed Kubernetes come pre-installed with an Ingress controller such as [Google Cloud Load Balancer Ingress provider](https://github.com/kubernetes/ingress-gce), we decided deploy our own instance of traefik instead because using the same ingress controller across deployments simplifies management considerably, and gives us access to configuration often not available for host-provided ingress controllers.
+Even though GKE, K3S, and other managed Kubernetes come pre-installed with an Ingress controller such as [Google Cloud Load Balancer Ingress provider](https://github.com/kubernetes/ingress-gce), we deploy our own instance of traefik instead because using the same ingress controller across deployments simplifies management considerably, and gives us access to configuration often not available for host-provided ingress controllers.

 We migrated to traefik from the official Kubernetes `ingress-nginx` ingress controller because it